aimadnet/twttrapi-python/README.md

-# TwttrAPI - Unofficial Twitter API
+# TwttrAPI Python - Unofficial Twitter API

 A Python API wrapper for TwttrAPI, an unofficial Twitter API available on RapidAPI, which is built using Twitter's mobile API.